 #6: Smart Outlets and Appliances

 Smart plugs are an extension for an outlet that allows lights and devices to be turned off via smartphone or voice command.
-Many of us— not just seniors— can forget to turn off tools and appliances that can potentially cause a fire, and this is another good reason to invest in smart plugs.
+Many of us— not just seniors— can forget to turn off tools and appliances that can potentially cause a fire, and this is another good reason to invest in smart plugs such as fixed gas detection.
 There are also devices that can control a specific appliance.

 There are many other smart devices recommended for senior citizens who live alone.
 The goal of each of these devices is to make sure they are safe and receive help if they cannot call for it on their own.